-The drive only provides power to the SI-Safety module, there are no interface signals between the module and the drive.
-The drive will not detect that the module is installed, and no parameters will be displayed in Menu 17.
+The drive only provides power to the SM-Safety module, there are no interface signals between the module and the drive.
+The drive will not detect that the module is installed and there will be no parameters displayed in Menus 15, 16 or 17.